wftutorials/flask-beginner-tutorial/README.md

 # Working with forms

 Lets create a form and submit data.
 Let see how we can do this with flask.
 We will create a login form.
-Create a `login.html` in templates and add the content below.
+Create a `login.html` in the templates directory and add the content below.

 ```html